coto/coto.github.io/resume.md

 - Creator and Co-Organizer of StarTechConf, a Software Developer Conference with around a thousand attendees on its 3 first editions (2011, 2013 and 2015) with some speakers from Google, Github's founders, Apple, Microsoft, among others.
-- Interesting expirience for a Non-profit project with bigger than ussal  budgets, timelines and teams.
+- Non-profit project with budgets, timelines and teams bigger than ussal  .
 - After 2015 edition, I transfered for free the rights to third parties, and they renamed to www.starsconf.com.

 [^framework]: Structure of an application.